spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 ### Merchant links on the Storefront pages

-Marketplace Storefront allows buyers to check what merchants are the owners of the offers and products the customers are buying.
+Marketplace Storefront lets buyers check what merchants are the owners of the offers and products the customers are buying.
 The respective merchant names with the link to the merchant profile page are available:

 * On the product detail page